davidhassell/cmip7repack/README.md

        — Collate all of the internal file metadata to a contiguous block  near the start of the file, before all of the variables' data chunks.

+       Any  of  these  variables that already has an approriate chunk size will not be rechunked.
+If no variables need rechunking then cmip7repack  will only  collate the internal file metadata, which is very fast in compari‐ son to also having to rechunk one or more variables.

-       All  rechunked variables are de-interlaced with the HDF5 shuffle filter (which significantly improves compression) before being compressed with zlib (see the -z option), and also have the  Fletcher32  HDF5  checksum algorithm activated.
+       A rechunked variable is  de-interlaced  with  the  HDF5  shuffle  filter (which  significantly improves compression) before being compressed with zlib (see the -z option), and also has the Fletcher32 HDF5 checksum  al‐ gorithm activated.

-       Files  repacked  with  cmip7repack will pass the CMIP7 ESGF file-layout checks.
+       Files  repacked  with cmip7repack will pass the CMIP7 file-layout checks tested by cmip7_check_packing.

 METHOD
        Each input FILE is analysed using h5stat and h5dump, and then  repacked